FAQs

 A feeling of release begins when people make that first call to Christians Against Poverty, where there is a team of specialists ready to help.
 Prayer is offered on this first phone call.

-With rising living costs, plus COVID-19, what’s the situation like for people in need?
+With rising living costs, what’s the situation like for people in need?

 When we talk to CAP clients, this is what we’re hearing: